TheAIguy-dev/ussr/ussr-nbt/README.md

 # usrs-nbt

-A moderatly fast NBT library for USSR.
+A moderatly fast and versatile NBT library for USSR.

 ## Notes